 Why do animators use storyboards?

 Sometimes storyboards are another way of coming up with and writing a story in the first place.
 Animators who skip the scriptwriting phase of the animation pipeline use the storyboard as the script.
 They believe it to be the fastest and most effective way to work through a story for them.
 Although this approach is not recommended by Dream Farm Studios.

 The primary goal of storyboarding is to visually convey the story/script in an eﬀective way and as close as possible to what the final 3D animation is intended to look like; so that by seeing it, one can understand what’s going on in the story immediately.

-A storyboard is also a diagnosis tool which will help you find weak points in the story and probe into improvement opportunities and explore alternative ways of showing an idea.
-Major or minor holes in the story or script will easily come to surface early on with storyboarding.
+A storyboard is also a diagnostic tool that will help you find weak points in the story and probe into improvement opportunities and explore alternative ways of showing an idea.
+Major or minor holes in the story or script will easily come to the surface early on with storyboarding.

-Making changes are also much easier in storyboards compared to a finished render.
+And more importantly, making changes is also much easier in storyboards compared to a finished render.
 It is important for a 3D animation studio to work out proper actions in the storyboarding stage rather than in production.
 Confirmed storyboards will act as a reference for all further developments.

-Storyboard is an effective and concise document for knowledge sharing about what is required in the production phase of the 3D animation pipeline in an animation studio.
-Choices can be made about the storyboard format and level of detail, but all storyboards should contain 3 main information types: The sequence of scenes, whatever the viewer will hear or see on the screen and the technical information provided for each scene.
+A storyboard is an effective and concise document for knowledge sharing about what is required in the production phase of the 3D animation pipeline in an animation studio.
+Choices can be made about the storyboard format and level of detail, but all storyboards should contain 3 main information types: The sequence of scenes, whatever the viewer will hear or see on the screen, and the technical information provided for each scene.

-Storyboarding for a 3D animated video at Dream Farm Studios is usually done through three simple steps: planning, production and revision.
-Confirmed storyboards will act as a reference for all further developments, starting by the animatic.
+Storyboarding for a 3D animated video at Dream Farm Studios is usually done through three simple steps: planning, production, and revision.
+Confirmed storyboards will act as a reference fo all further developments, starting with the animatic.